basarat/algorithms/src/shuffle/README.md

 `
 ```

-It is very easy to do mathematical analysis of this algorithm and prove its correctness.
+It is actually very easy to do mathematical analysis of this algorithm and prove its correctness.
 * Lets say we have `n` items to shuffle.
-* If we randomly pick an element and move it to position `0` it will imply that each item has an equal `1/n` probably of being in position `0`.
+* If we randomly pick an element and move it to position `0`, it will imply that each item has an equal `1/n` probability of being in position `0`.
 * Now the probability of any element making its way to position `1` is equal to
-  * It not making its way to the first position, which is `(n-1 / n)`, times, the probability of it making its way to position two, which is `1` over the remaining `n-1` positions.
+  * The probability of it not making its way to the first position, which is `(n-1 / n)`, times, the probability of it making its way to position two, which is `1` over the remaining `n-1` items.
   * The n-1's cancel out nicely giving us a probability of `1/n` for the item to appear in position 1
 * Similarly for position `2` the probability is
   * `n-1/n` for having skipped position 0
   * `n-2/n-1` for having skipped position 1
   * and `1/n-2` for having made it into position 2
   * and once again all that we are left with after multiplication is `1 / n`
-* This process continues for all the remaining positions giving us a uniform `1/n` probability for an item appearing in any given position.
+* This process continues for all the remaining positions giving us a uniform `1/n` probability for an item to appear in any given position.
 ```js
 `
 [0] 1/n